markushutzler/autosym/README.md

 - simplicity

 I'm using this script for quite a while and decided to share it.
-Autosym uses a generic python approach to generate schematic symbols from symbol description files.
+Autosym uses a generic Python approach to generate schematic symbols from symbol description files.

 Well, its still work in progress but I'm getting close to rewrite my code to